DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-03-30-partial-closure.md

 How users were able to make a late registration:

-1. Providers send DfE a list of who need to make a registration before the service reopens.
+1. Providers send DfE a list of who needs to make a registration before the service reopens.

 2. The provider engagement team add the user’s email address to the admin panel and inform the course provider that the user has been added.